 For competitive reasons, IBM will not reveal the precise chemistry of the lead alloys used in its junctions.
 In fact, the company is cautiously refraining from predicting when they will be used in practical computers; many design problems must be overcome before computers can be built to operate at superconducting temperatures.
-Nonetheless, IBM's laboratory triumph and continuing research by the world's fargest computer manufacturer suggests thathigh-speed, supercooled electronic
+Nonetheless, IBM's laboratory triumph and continuing research by the world's largest computer manufacturer suggests that high-speed, supercooled electronic brains are not far in the future.

-\The disappearance of electrical resistance in certain materials when they are cooled to within a few degrees of absolute zero (-459.7° F.).
+\The disappearance of electrical resistance in cer-tain materials when they are cooled to within a few degrees of absolute zero ( $-459.7^\circ$ F.).